nextbreakpoint/nextfractal/README.md

 ## SYSTEM REQUIREMENTS

-NextFractal has been tested on OS X 10.14, Windows 7, and Linux/Debian 9 and Linux/Fedora 30.
-We recommend a machine with at least 4-cores CPU and 4Gb RAM.
+NextFractal has been tested on OS X 14 (Intel), Windows 11, and Linux/Debian 12 and Linux/Fedora 38.
+NextFractal requires a machine with at least 4-cores CPU and 8Gb RAM.
-Windows users must install [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

-    Sorry but NextFractal hasn't been recompiled yet for Apple Silicon processors, therefore the application runs with
-    degraded performance on the new Apple computers.
-The issue will be addressed in the next release as soon as possible.

 ## DOCUMENTATION